devture/matrix-corporal/docs/http-api.md

 Each request needs to be authenticated by being sent with a `Authorization: Bearer HTTP_API_TOKEN` header.

+For each API endpoint, when an error occurs, a [standard Matrix error response](https://matrix.org/docs/spec/client_server/r0.4.0.html#api-standards) will be returned.

 API endpoints:

 - [Policy submission endpoint](#policy-submission-endpoint) - `PUT /_matrix/corporal/policy`